Pre-Distillation of Magic States via Composite Schemes: Pre-Distillation in Integrated Photonics

 Figure~\ref{fig:The improvement in mT gate COUPLERS} illustrates the performance of composite pulse schemes in enhancing the fidelity of the $\mT$ gate under global systematic errors in the coupler widths.
 The black curve corresponds to the two-segment implementation, while the blue, red, and brown curves represent three distinct four-pulse schemes labeled (a), (b), and (c), respectively.

-Panel~\ref{fig:The improvement in mT gate COUPLERS}(a) compares the Frobenius fidelity $\mathcal{F}_{\text{frob}}$ across these schemes.
+Panel~\ref{fig:The improvement in mT gate COUPLERS}(a) compares the Frobenius distance fidelity $\mathcal{F}_{\text{frob,1}}$ across these schemes.
 Due to limitations in the available generators and fabrication constraints, the fidelity achieved by the four-pulse composite schemes can be slightly lower than that of the two-segment design for very small error values.
 However, across a broader error range, the composite sequences demonstrate superior robustness.

 Panel~\ref{fig:The improvement in mT gate COUPLERS}(b) shows the corresponding reduction in the number of distillation levels required to achieve a target gate T-magic error of \(10^{-15}\), as defined in Eq.~(\ref{eq:natural error of the gate}).
 While the fidelity differences observed at small error rates might suggest an advantage for the two-segment scheme, all implementations ultimately require only two levels of MSD in this regime.
-Notably, although scheme (a) initially appears advantageous, scheme (c) consistently yields the lowest number of distillation levels across the entire error range, making it the most effective choice overall.
+Notably, although scheme (a) initially appears advantageous, among the four-segment designs examined here scheme (c) yields the lowest number of distillation levels across the error range considered.
+We do not claim that scheme (c) is globally optimal; rather, it serves as a representative example of the robustness achievable within our composite-segment framework.